rust-lang/reference/src/visibility-and-privacy.md

 fn main() { bar() }
 ```

-Note that this syntax only adds another restriction to the visibility of an
+> **Note:** This syntax only adds another restriction to the visibility of an
-item.
+> item.
 It does not guarantee that the item is visible within all parts of the
-specified scope.
+> specified scope.
 To access an item, all of its parent items up to the
-current scope must still be visible as well.
+> current scope must still be visible as well.

 ## Re-exporting and Visibility